-There are two common problems with displaying our software.
+There are two common problems displaying some software on newer monitors with higher screen resolutions.

-1. The program’s graphics appears small on your high resolution monitor, with a big black area around it.
+1. The program’s graphics appear small on your high resolution monitor, with a big black area around it.

-These common display problems are due to various types and ages of equipment, differences in how your program WANTS to run, and differences in the way different versions of Windows and your graphic card software will try to handle the program’s display needs.
+These common display problems are due to various types and ages of equipment, differences in how your program was originally designed to display, and differences in the way different versions of Windows and your graphic card software will try to handle the program’s display needs.

 Pictured above, a scene from Esther Story found in Awesome Bible Stories CD

-Vista and Windows 7/8 have an option to “show an older program in a 640×480 window” –which comes in handy when trying to run some older but still good software like Life of Paul which have a fixed display of 640 x 480.
+Vista and Windows 7/8/10 have an option to “show an older program in a 640×480 window” –which comes in handy when trying to run some older but still good software like Life of Paul or Adventures with Daniel, which have a fixed display of 640 x 480.
 By selecting this option for those older programs, you can get them to fill more of the screen on a newer computer.

 If you have one of these oldie-goldies that is ‘fixed’ to a 640 x 480 screen size….
 Right click the program’s startup icon and look in the Properties/Compatibility option for that nice option.
 This will make the older programs fill more of the screen, but it still may not look as crisp.

-Your software graphics appear stretched across the screen, or “fat”.
+If your software graphics appear stretched across the screen, or “fat”…

 Seen here: “Robin” the young archaeologist in Sunday Software’s “Joseph’s Story CD”